How the book began

-The book started as non-fiction.
 I wanted to write about the meaning of home.
-Even though I'm third-generation Californian, I'd never really understood what it meant to belong to place.
+Even though I'm a third-generation Californian, I'd never really understood what it meant to belong to place.
 I started interviewing people about whether they considered San Francisco home.
-No one I knew had been born here: San Francisco is so transient.
+No one I knew had been born here; San Francisco is so transient.
 I had a romantic idea that I could find something different in the open prairie of the heartland, and I took a trip to Iowa, South Dakota, Minnesota, Nebraska, and ended up out in the South as well—Louisville and Memphis.

 I met teenagers and farmers and stood alone in the open plains.
 To my surprise, I didn't feel the deep connection to family and place that I was looking for.
 Farmers were committing suicide, young people felt stranded, farms were left abandoned.
-Whole towns, such as Sioux City, reminded me of abandoned blocks in the South Bronx: meatpacking plants boarded up, spooky and left for ruins.
-Indian reservations weren't even on the map, and yet I knew of their history of bloodshed.
-Suddenly middle America seemed incredibly violent and lonely.
+Whole towns, such as Sioux City, reminded me of abandoned blocks in the South Bronx.
+The meatpacking plants were boarded up, spooky, and left for ruins.
+Native peoples' reservations weren't even on the map, yet I knew of their bloody history.
+Suddenly the heartland seemed incredibly violent and lonely.

 I wrote an essay, published by Cleis Press, about my experiences.
 I also started writing short stories about the teenage girls I met.
-Soon I thought wouldn't it be more interesting to write a novel, rather than a nonfiction book, about trying to find home in the abandoned heartland?
-I realized I had the perfect character--a punky street kid named Girl I'd written about in a short story a couple years earlier.
-I thought, I'll put Girl out in Nebraska on a farm.
-I'd stumbled on a perfect contrast: a rootless, wild California kid juxtaposed with all the clichés of the American heartland.
+Soon I thought it would be more interesting to write a novel, rather than a nonfiction book, about trying to find home in the abandoned heartland.
+I realized I had the perfect character—a punky street kid named Girl I'd once written about in a short story.
+I'd stumbled on a perfect contrast—a rootless, wild California kid juxtaposed with all the clichés of the American heartland.

 Excerpt from CRASHING AMERICA

 In time I cursed myself for choosing the Balkans as a place to write about!
-Yet I did become irrevocably pulled in, and was grateful to come across books such as Jasmina Tesanovic's THE DIARY OF A POLITICAL IDIOT and Matthew Collin's RADIO GUERRILLAS.
-They brought me onto the streets of Belgrade, lit my imagination, and inspired me to continue to dig deeper.
-Once again I was researching and envisioning the clash of disparate peoples and cultures, and once again I was in the grips of a many year project.
+Yet I did become irrevocably pulled in and was grateful to come across books such as Jasmina Tesanovic's THE DIARY OF A POLITICAL IDIOT and Matthew Collin's GUERRILLA RADIO: ROCK N ROLL RADIO AND SERBIA'S UNDERGROUND RESISTANCE.
+Once again I was researching the clash of disparate peoples and cultures, and once again I was in the grips of a multi-year project.